UrbsLab/STREAMLINE/docs/source/parameters.md

 * **Tips:** leaving to the default value of `True` is recommended but not always neccessary depending on what algorithms a user wishes to run (see [Imputation and Scaling](pipeline.md#Phase-2-imputation-and-scaling))

 #### overwrite_cv
-* **Description:** indicates whether or not to overwrite earlier versions of CV (training and testing) datasets with newly imputed and scaled CV datasets.
-This parameter is also applied after phase 4 (feature selection)
+* **Description:** indicates whether or not to overwrite the phase 1 version of CV (training and testing) datasets with newly imputed and scaled CV datasets
 * **Format:** (bool)
 * **Values:** `True` or `False`
-* **Tips:** `True` will reduce the number of output files generated (and storage space) keeping only the final processed, imputed, scaled, and feature selected CV datasets, however `False` allows users to view intermediary CV datasets following phase one data processing and CV partitioning, as wel as intermediary CV datasets after additional feature selection
+* **Tips:** `True` will reduce the number of output files generated (and storage space) keeping only the final processed, imputed, scaled, and feature selected CV datasets, however `False` allows users to view intermediary CV datasets following phase one data processing and CV partitioning

 ***
 ### Feature Importance Estimation Parameters (Phase 3)